safai-labs/resiliate-book/README.md

 In the root of your book, there is a `book.toml` file which contains settings for describing how to build your book.
 This is written in the [TOML markup language](https://toml.io/).
 The default settings are usually good enough to get you started.
-When you are interested in exploring more features and options that mdBook provides, check out the [Configuration chapter](../format/configuration/index.html) for more details.

 A very basic `book.toml` can be as simple as this: